 About MPSC: What We Do

 Protected Species Observers (PSOs), also known as Marine Mammal Observers (MMOs), monitor mainly for marine mammals and sea turtles.
-PSOs complete certain reports on protected species activity and seismic source operations that are required by federal agencies such as NMFS, BOEM, and BSEE.
-PSOs also advise seismic operations regarding protected species in the "exclusion zone," and on the measures required to reduce impacts to the animals.
+PSOs complete certain reports on protected species activity and industry operations that are required by federal agencies such as NMFS, BOEM, and BSEE.
+PSOs also advise regarding protected species in the "exclusion zone," and on the measures required to reduce impacts to the animals.

 MPSC l 2261 Northpark Drive #147 l Kingwood, TX USA 77339 l 832-523-2402 l ABostwick@PSOCertifications.com l ProtectedSpeciesObservers.com